 Senate Republicans Provide Votes to Pass Property Tax Cap

-Senate Republicans today unanimously supported legislation to enact a property tax cap, leading the way for its passage despite a lack of support from a quarter of the members of the Senate Democratic Conference.
+Senator Bill Larkin (R-C, Cornwall-on-Hudson), along with his Senate Republican colleagues, today unanimously supported legislation to enact a property tax cap, leading the way for its passage despite a lack of support from a quarter of the members of the Senate Democratic Conference.

 "Senate Republicans first passed a property tax cap in 2008 and since then, have continued to advocate for a cap in order to provide relief to New Yorkers who are overburdened by high property taxes," said Senate Republican Leader Dean Skelos.
 "Meanwhile, Senate Democrats voted last year to eliminate STAR rebate checks, costing New York families an average of $900, and voted against every amendment we brought to the floor to reinstate them.
 We need to do more to provide property tax relief to New Yorkers, and I am glad the unanimous support of our Republican Conference was able to lead to passage of a much-needed property tax cap today."